k8stopologyawareschedwg/sample-device-plugin/README.md

 # Sample Device Plugin

-This is sample device plugin to enable support for sample devices in a kubernetes cluster using the device plugin API.The motivation for this was to emulated devices on a NUMA node basis in a kubernetes environment in case the environment does not have multi numa hardware or for testing purpose.
+This is a sample device plugin repository to enable support for sample devices in a kubernetes cluster using the device plugin API.
+The motivation for this was to emulated devices on a NUMA node basis in a kubernetes environment in case the environment does not have multi numa hardware or for testing purpose.
 This repo contains two device plugins to be deployed on a two node cluster (one master and one worker node).
 The devices emulated on various NUMA nodes on a two node cluster is explained in the diagram below:

 ![Setup](numa-topology.png)